Mxyee/Uniconnect/README.md

 12. Notifications pages are protected with @login_required.
 13. If a user tries to access notifications without logging in, they are redirected to the login page.
 14. Notification logic is separated via trigger_notification() for easy extension and testing.
 ---
+###Features
+1.Student Registration and Authentication:
+2.Assignment Submission and Feedback
+3.Task Manager

+---
+###Design Pattern
+1.MVC Architecture
+2. Publish-Subscribe

+---
+###Relationships
+1.Association：
+-The Submission model is associated with both Assignment and User (as student) via foreign keys.
+2.Many to One:
+-A student (User with role 'student') can submit many Submissions, each belonging to one Assignment.
+3.One to Many:
+-A professor (User with role 'professor') can create multiple Assignments.
+-Each Assignment can have multiple Submissions from students.

+---
 ## Contribution table
 | Student Name & ID      | Contribution (%) | Key Contributions / Tasks Completed                                        | Signature     |